jefflunt/nmspec/README.md

 lead me to other network messaging tools, binary serialization in general, finally [Google's protocol buffers][protobuffs].
-Protocol buffers were probably the closest thing to what I wanted, and took care of binary serialization/deserialization, but weren't packaaged with the networking layer, which introduces additional considerations such as byte ordering, efficient packet construction, TCP stack options, and communication retries and graceful failover.
+Protocol buffers were probably the closest thing to what I wanted, and took care of binary serialization/deserialization, but weren't packaged with the networking layer, which introduces additional considerations such as byte ordering, efficient packet construction, TCP stack options, and communication retries and graceful failover.
 While protocol buffers are a good design, and I think do a good job of